silveralcid/idle-buds/ib-docs/Game Design Document.md

 | 3rd Phase     | Level 54-75                     | 1.50                  |
 | Ascended Form | Level 100, Unique Condition Per | -                     |

-- To evolve, bud must spend X hours at an Evolution Shrine
+- To evolve, bud must spend a certain amount of hours at an Evolution Shrine based on Bud Rarity and Shrine conditions
-- Current phase affects how much stat a bud can gain per level
+- Evolution phase affects how much stat a bud can gain per level
-- Each phase unlocks new move availability
+- Evolution unlocks new move availability

 ### Hunters